Blair Coan: Career

-In 1937, Coan worked with Dr. Francis Townsend to promote his pension plan.
+In 1937, Coan worked with Francis Townsend to promote his pension plan.

 Legacy

 In 1927, US Representative John B. Sosnowski stated "I would suggest you gentlemen read a book published by Blair Coan, entitled The Red Web", as part of a long list of findings presented during a public congressional hearing.

 In 1946, writer David George Plotkin cited The Reb Web as an important sources and discussed it.

 In 1955, historian Robert K. Murray called the book "a very much exaggerated account of the Communist menace in the United States".

 In 1969, historians Michael P. Malone and Richard B. Roeder called the book "obviously biased but at least intelligible".

 In 1998, historian Richard Gid Powers quoted from the book and re-used its title as chapter title.
 Also in 1998, Beverly Merrill Kelley doubted the authenticity of Coan's initial Comintern source.

 In 2014, historians Michael Kazin, Rebecca Edwards, and Adam Rothman cited Coan among "counter-subversive anti-Communists concocting fanciful red web smears" including Daugherty, Richard Whitney, Nesta Helen Webster, Ralph Easley, and Hamilton Fish.

 In 2016, historian Nick Fischer called Coan's The Red Web a "paranoid anticommunist tract".